CAP-IT MGUS has two projects.

 3. Determine cellular and molecular mechanisms of MGUS progression.

 The long-term objective of this work is to determine the functional role of the bone marrow microenvironment in regulating the plasma cell growth of MGUS, using multiple MGUS mouse models to define reliable biomarkers.
-The results are expected to lay the groundwork for developing new treatment strategies to prevent the progression of MGUS to multiple myeloma (MM).(For additional information, please visit NIH RePORTER)
+Our findings should form the basis for designing novel treatment approaches to prevent MGUS progression to multiple myeloma (MM).
+(For additional information, please visit NIH RePORTER)

 1. Use an AI-developed MYD88 L265P-targeting compound to prevent IgM MGUS progression